stampit-org/stampit/ADVANCED_EXAMPLES.md

 ```js
 const userEntity = AsyncInitializableUser({ id: '42' }).then(console.log);
 ```
-A random stamp received the behaviour which creates objects asynchronously.
+A random stamp received the behavior which creates objects asynchronously.
 OMG!

 ------------------------------